 Reports to: Associate Dean, School of Workforce Development

-Faculty members are responsible to GRCC and to each other for the successful completion of departmental work as well as work associated with the School of Workforce Development and GRCC as a whole.
-In addition to the major position responsibilities, it is expected that faculty demonstrate outstanding communications skills, collaborate effectively, use personal initiative to overcome obstacles, and work efficiently to meet deadlines.
+Faculty members are responsible for the successful completion of work associated with the department, the School of Workforce Development, and the college.
+In addition to the major position responsibilities, it is expected that faculty demonstrated outstanding communication skills, collaborate effectively with others, use personal initiative to overcome obstacles, and work efficiently to meet deadlines.
 In an environment where innovation is valued, each faculty member will take responsibility to perform their work in a manner consistent with both the letter and the spirit of GRCC values.

 Effectively assess, document, and advise students regarding their academic performance.

-Demonstrate a commitment to a student-centered learning environment.
+Demonstrate a commitment to a learning-centered environment in the classroom.

 Engage in on-going professional development to maintain expertise in the field and communicate outcomes with faculty and administration.

-Advise students on curriculum and academic programs, and employment and career goals.
+Advise students on curriculum, academic programs, and employment and career goals.

 Demonstrate sensitivity to and understanding of students from diverse backgrounds with a wide range of abilities.